nyu-ossd-s19/project_evaluation/phaser.io.md

 a

-__What is the purpose of the project:__ phaser is a opensource HTML5 game framework
+__What is the purpose of the project:__ phaser is a opens HTML5 game framework

 __How easy was it to find information about contributing on the website?__ it was pretty easy.
 It was stated in the readme file

-__Contributing instructions:__ if you find a bug, report it on github issue and make sure you run your code through ES lint before pull request
+__Contributing instructions:__ if you find a bug, reprot it on github issue and make sure you run your code through ES lint before pull request

 __URL for the code repository:__ https://github.com/photonstorm/phaser

-__Bug/Issue tracker link:__
+__Bug/Issue tracker link:__ https://github.com/photonstorm/phaser/issues

 __Mailing list:__